Hazardous Materials Inspections

 Upon completion of the inspection, an invoice will be mailed to the business which is payable to the "City Treasurer."

-The Fire Prevention Bureau has a "Guaranteed Second Opinion" policy that enables anyone to talk with a Hazardous Materials Supervisor if he/she disagrees with a code interpretation or simply wishes to voice a concern.
+The Community Risk Reduction Division has a "Guaranteed Second Opinion" policy that enables anyone to talk with a Hazardous Materials Supervisor if he/she disagrees with a code interpretation or simply wishes to voice a concern.